krishauser/Klampt/Python/docs/source/Manual-Geometry.rst

 -  ``geom.distance_ext(geom2,settings)``
 -  ``geom.distance_point_ext(pt,settings)``

-The following :class:`~klampt.collide.WorldCollider` methods are used most often:
+The following :class:`~klampt.model.collide.WorldCollider` methods are used most often:

 -  ``collisions()``: checks for all collisions.
 -  ``collisions(filter)``: checks for all collisions between objects for